LincaMarius/ISAP-1_Logisim_Simulation/README.md

 ![ Figure 9 ](/Pictures/Figure9.png)

+The Constant Generator is implemented with an 8-bit three-state Buffer.
+Bit 0 is dependent on the control signal SC1 (Set Constant 1).

+The output is connected to the bus only when the control signal EC is high.

 ## Implementation of the RAM Memory module
 The RAM Memory module has the following inputs, outputs and control signals: